21st TSC Leaders build resilience and unity through R2 challenge

-Senior leaders from the 21st Theater Sustainment Command take part in a team-based physical challenge during a Ready and Resilient (R2) obstacle course at Panzer Kaserne, Kaiserslautern, Germany, on June 9, 2025.
-The R2 program offers training and resources to enhance resilience and improve performance throughout the Army community.
+Senior leaders from across the 21st Theater Sustainment Command load weight plates and prepare equipment during a team-based challenge at a Ready and Resilient (R2) obstacle course at Panzer Kaserne, Kaiserslautern, Germany, on June 9, 2025.
+The event was part of Sustainment Week and aimed to enhance unit cohesion, improve communication and teamwork under stress, build trust, and strengthen readiness while fostering camaraderie among team members.
 (U.S. Army photo by Staff Sgt.
 Daniel Yeadon)

 |Date Taken: